Ramón Nocedal Romea: Neocatólico

 The Nocedals have always remained mutual closest collaborators, demonstrating also similar political style and perfectly fitting the like father like son scheme.
-When commencing his public activities in the early 1860s Ramón has followed his parent; at that time, Candido Nocedal has already departed from the moderados camp and formed part of the neocatólicos.
-The movement, with its foundations laid in early Isabelline years, strived to politically accommodate orthodox Roman Catholicism within the framework of the liberal monarchy; in the 1860s Candido acted as one of its leaders.
+When commencing his public activities in the early 1860s Ramón has followed his parent; at that time, Cándido Nocedal has already departed from the moderados camp and formed part of the neocatólicos.
+The movement, with its foundations laid in early Isabelline years, strived to politically accommodate orthodox Roman Catholicism within the framework of the liberal monarchy; in the 1860s Cándido acted as one of its leaders.

-Having obtained excellent marks upon graduation, in 1864 Ramón engaged in setting up La Armonia, a Catholic cultural society.
+Having obtained excellent marks upon graduation, in 1864 Ramón engaged in setting up La Armonía, a Catholic cultural society.
 With all neocatólicos pundits taking part, it was created as a response to krausism; its principal aim remained confronting heterodoxy in education.
-Lambasting the leading krausist Sanz del Rio, La Armonia promoted Catholic orthodoxy as a backbone of public education.
+Lambasting the leading krausist Sanz del Rio, La Armonía promoted Catholic orthodoxy as a backbone of public education.
 It was at its sitting that Ramón delivered his first public lecture, Rute.
 In 1867 he set up La Cruzada, “semanal de ciencias, literatura y artes”.
 This short-lived weekly served as a tribune for publishing his highly militant articles, often re-printed in other ultraconservative periodicals; underlining the role of Christianity, they turned against the idea of krausist “examen libre”.
-Also in 1867 he became secretary of Academia de Jurisprudencia y Legislación.
+Also in 1867 he became secretary of Royal Academy of Jurisprudence and Legislation.

 In late 1867 neocatólicos mounted a last-minute attempt to resuscitate the Isabelline monarchy by building a grand counter-revolutionary party and launching a new daily La Constancia as part of the project.
 Ramón became member of the editorial board and contributed with militant articles, which were already becoming his personal trademark and which immediately elicited return fire from the liberal press.
 Due to his intransigence always loved by lampooners, he was first mocked in 1867.
 Ramón blamed the Carlists for leaving Isabel II no option but to have allied with the liberals; this error, however, was still rectifiable by creating a strong, conservative alliance.
 Demonstrating some degree of dynastical indifference, he underlined that ideas come first and people later, and pointed that for the Carlists, this order was reversed.
 Political project of the neocatólicos crashed with the Glorious Revolution; La Constancia ceased to appear as its premises were ransacked.

 In 1868 both Nocedals were among co-founders of Asociación de Católicos, Ramón acting as secretary of its comité organizador.
-The organization served as electoral alliance prior to the 1869 elections, and indeed Ramón was reported as running in Granada and Motril; he did not make it to the Cortes, though it remains unclear whether he lost or withdrew.
+The organization served as electoral alliance prior to the 1869 elections, and indeed Ramón was reported as running in Granada and Motril.
 In 1869 he joined Juventud Católica and became head of its education detachment, already recognized not only as a writer, but also as a great speaker.
 In 1869-1870 he made his name as author of theatrical plays, scholarly pieces and short novels, all formatted as part of the Catholic political campaign and at times causing violent clashes among the public of Madrid theatres.